-Advocacy is taking action to help you say what you want to say, secure your rights, make your views and wishes heard, and supporting you to obtain the services that you need.
+Advocacy is taking action to help you say what you want to say, secure your rights, make your views and wishes heard, and support you to obtain the services that you need.

-Our Advocacy services work in partnership with you and take your side.
-Our advocates can also help to ensure that you have all the information that you need and to make sure you understand information which is given to you to, so that you make decisions about the things that affect you.
+Our Advocacy services work in partnership with you and takes your side.
+Our advocates can help to ensure that you have all the information you need and to make sure you understand information which is given to you, so that you can make decisions about the things that affect you.